yafred/leaflet-responsive-popup/README.md

 ## Notes
-Needs at least Leaflet 1.0
+Leaflet 1.0 to 1.7: you need to use leaflet-responsive-popup 1.0.0

+Leaflet 1.8: you need to use leaflet-responsive-popup 1.0.0 (coming soon ...)

 This was inspired by [Rrose: A Leaflet Plugin for Edge Cases](https://github.com/erictheise/rrose).